mhorpheus/test/DFIR-SpinUp.md

 When a client or potential customer engages IRIS for incident response services there are steps required on the back end to ensure that process is accurate and efficient.
 Certain aspects of the IR Spin-Up process are variables depending on the type of engagement.
 However, there are some items that need to be completed regardless of those variables.

- 1. Set up the [Engagement Box Folder](#engagement-management); this is important to establish internal engagement management and proper documentation.
-The Engagement Box Folder will be the central repository for all internal data regarding the IR engagement.
+ 1. Set up the [Engagement Box Folder](#engagement-management); this is important to establish DFIR engagement management and proper documentation.
+The Engagement Box Folder will be the central repository for all DFIR data regarding the IR engagement.

 The Engagement Box folder is NOT for client data transfers.
 For more information on establishing data transfer between IRIS and clients see the ***Client Data Transfer*** section.

 2. The [Engagement Slack Channel](#engagement-slack-channel) is required for communication with other IRIS members, engagement management, and general analysis information and tasking.
 3. Update the [Resilient Engagement Ticket](#resilient-engagement-ticket) early and often.
 Resilient is the primary client and engagement management tool we use at IRIS.

 We log and track hours, reporting and QA tasks, communications between IRIS and the client, engage Intel and much more using Resilient.
-Visit the [Resilient Overview](https://github.ibm.com/IRIS-NA/internal-wiki/wiki/IRIS-Resilient) for more information.
+Visit the [Resilient Overview](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/IRIS-Resilient) for more information.

 4. Every IR engagement requires an [Intel Engagement Ticket](#intel-engagement-ticket).
 When we engage Intel for malware analysis, dark-web analysis, or any other Intel specific task related to an IR engagement, that work needs to be tracked and associated with an `Engagement Work` Intel ticket.